cocokoishi/VRCALoader/README.md

 ### 3. Use Cases

 * **3.1 Recovering a local build** — If you lost your project files but still have the cached VRCA, find it under `C:\Users\<YourUsername>\AppData\LocalLow\VRChat\VRChat\Avatars` and load it with this tool.
 You can inspect blendshape values, shader parameters, and more.
 The loaded data lives in memory only and cannot be re-uploaded; use it as a reference to manually recreate your work. [unity-blendshape-to-json](https://github.com/cocokoishi/unity-blendshape-to-json) can help migrate blendshape data.
-* **3.2 Recovering from the cloud** — If local files are gone, use [dVRC](https://github.com/200Tigersbloxed/dVRC) to re-download your cloud-uploaded VRCA via VRChat's permitted APIs, then load it here.
+* **3.2 Recovering from the cloud** — Log in through the VRChat SDK Control Panel, open VRCALoader, and click **Download VRCA**.
+Choose **Cloud Avatars** or **Cloud Worlds**, select a target platform, and click **Download**.
+A build picker opens with the newest build for that platform selected by default; select another build when needed.
+Avatars are saved as `.vrca` and worlds as `.vrcw` under `Assets/VRCALoader/VRCA/`.
+The **Downloaded** tab can reveal or delete local files and add one directly to a loader slot.
+An empty slot is reused automatically, or a new slot is created when needed.

 ### 4. Controller Extract
 AnimatorControllers inside a VRCA bundle are stripped of editor-layer data and state-graph layout information, so Unity's Animator window cannot open them.
 The **Controller Extract** window (opened from the VRCALoader footer) works around this by driving [AssetRipper](https://github.com/AssetRipper/AssetRipper) to unpack the bundle and produce readable `.controller` files.
 AssetRipper is auto-downloaded on first use.